wasmerio/old-docs.wasmer.io/docs/wasmer-js/server/examples/transforming-wasi-modules/transforming-wasi-modules.md

 const loweredWasmBytes = await lowerI64Imports(wasmBytes)
 ```

-The call to function `lowerI64Imports` performs the all-important transformation that allows JavaScript `BigInt` values to be transferred to WebAssembly `i64` or `u64` values.
+The call to function `lowerI64Imports` performs the all-important transformation that allows a JavaScript `BigInt` to be transferred to WebAssembly `i64`.

 Now that the interface has been transformed, we can instantiate the WebAssembly module and invoke it as before.